anuragsharma1008/CNN-Melanoma/README.md

 3. The plots show that gap between training accuracy and validation accuracy have decreased significantly from previous model, and it has achieved around 75% accuracy on the validation set.
 4. The difference in accuracy between training and validation accuracy is very less
 5. The Model can be further improved by tuning the hyperparameters
+6. If the model overfits (high training accuracy but low validation accuracy), consider applying regularization techniques such as Dropout, L2 regularization, or increasing the amount of training data.
+If the model underfits (low training and validation accuracy), consider using a more complex model or fine-tuning hyperparameters.
+7. A CNN model can be very effective in detecting melanoma from images of skin lesions.
+By carefully preparing the data, defining an appropriate model architecture, and applying necessary augmentation and regularization techniques, you can build a model that generalizes well to unseen data.
+This can assist in early detection of melanoma, potentially saving lives through timely medical intervention.

 ## Technologies Used